 It might be the cheapest available, but Boardman has still managed to put together a compelling package.
 The frame uses aluminum as a nod to keeping the price contained but it's still managed to spring for a carbon fork.
 The running gear consists of a SRAM APEX 1x11 groupset with hydraulic disc brakes, Boardman alloy cockpit and wheels, and a Fizik saddle.

 At this stage in gravel bike design, the included 38mm Vittoria Terreno Zero tires are far more suited to light gravel and comfortable on-road use.
 If you lean closer to the mountain bike side of gravel biking you might look for a plusher setup.
 On the other hand with a low price and tire width that's perfect for the everyday commute the Boardman ADV 8.9e makes for a very compelling all-around bike.

-Whatever configuration ends up fitting your budget the Ribble CGR AL e uses the Ebikemotion X35 drive system.
+Whatever configuration ends up fitting your budget the Ribble CGR AL e uses the Mahle ebikemotion X35 drive system.
 While the Ribble bike is a budget bike this same system shows up on CGR AL e-bikes at all price ranges with all the models using the same integrated downtube battery.

 Keeping the bike light was a priority for Basso Bikes and the Italian Polini motor fills that need.
-The 250w (500w max) motor weighs in at only 2.8kg and sports one of the best power-to-weight ratios in the industry.
-The torque is a bit lower than the Bosch drivetrains used by some but at 16.5kg for the whole system, it's light enough to pedal without assist.
+The 250W (500W max) motor weighs in at only 2.8kg and sports one of the best power-to-weight ratios in the industry.
+The 75Nm torque is a bit lower than the Bosch drivetrains used by some but still puts the Basso Volta in the full fat electric gravel bike range and is paired with a 500Wh battery.
+At 16.5kg for the whole system, it's still light enough to pedal without assistance though.